ASTRO logo

 Facts for Kids

-Apatosaurus was a massive, long-necked herbivorous dinosaur that lived during the Late Jurassic period and is known for its incredible size and distinctive features.
+Apatosaurus was a gigantic herbivorous dinosaur with a long neck that lived in North America during the Late Jurassic period.

 main image